As student drivers and Driver Mentors well know, the PAM Driver Mentor Program plays an important part in many drivers’

 But those students aren’t trained by full-time instructors who spend all of their time on a course or in a classroom.
 At PAM, student drivers (or second-seat drivers, as we like to call them) are educated by working drivers — a special breed of Driver Mentors who enjoy helping their fellow drivers while making some extra money in the process.

-Here are the benefits of becoming a Driver Mentor at PAM, along with an explanation of what the PAM Driver Mentor Program asks of mentors.
+Here are the benefits of becoming a Driver Mentor at PAM, along with an explanation of what PAM’s mentor driving school program asks of mentors.

 The Benefits of Being a Driver Mentor

 While there are definitely financial benefits to becoming a Driver Mentor, serving as a mentor is about more than just money.
 It’s a chance for experienced drivers to help their fellow drivers and to start a new phase in their careers.

 First, all driver mentors at PAM receive extra pay for every mile they drive — as well as every mile their students drive.